MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 You should import the solution containing the credential and the related environment variables first then import the one containing the cloud flow and the desktop flow.

 ## Limitations
--	Credentials (preview) are only available for desktop flow connections for now.
+-	Currently, this feature is available only for desktop flow connections.
 -	Creating credentials in the new designer isn't available yet.
 -	You can't edit the selected environment variables in an existing credential.
 If you want to change the value of username and password, you need to either update the environment variables or the AKV secret.
 -	Update of connections using credentials is asynchronous but shouldn't exceed 1 minute.